What Does Short Sale Mean In Real Estate? Short Sales Explained!

 - The lender orders appraisal and proceeds with selling the property.

 Putting the home into a foreclosure status allows the homeowner to walk away but carries grave consequences for their financial future like damaged credit records and bankruptcy.
-Processing a short sale may be complicated and labor-intensive, but the payoff for the efforts involved can be worth it.What Does Short Sale Mean In Real Estate?
-Short Sales Explained! #shortsale #realestate
+Processing a short-sale may be complicated and labor-intensive, but the payoff for the efforts involved can be worth it.What is a Short Sale in Real Estate?
+Find out now! #shortsale #realestate

 How Does A Short Sale Work?